palma-ice/yelmo-docs/docs/getting-started.md

 See: [Dependencies](https://palma-ice.github.io/yelmo-docs/dependencies/)

 OPTIONAL:

-- Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `run_yelmo.py` for job preparation and submission.
+- Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `runylmo` for job preparation and submission.
+- Python library `runner` for changing parameters at the command line using `runylmo`, and for running ensembles.
+Installation instructions here [https://github.com/alex-robinson/runner](https://github.com/alex-robinson/runner)

 ## Directory structure

 ```fortran
     config/
         Configuration files for compilation on different systems.